smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M05_create_view_and_edit_text_files/6_guided_exercise_change_the_shell_environment.md

 * Make all of the above **persist** across sessions

 These are core skills for **secure scripting**, **automated workflows**, and **personalized administration**.

----

-✅ Let me know if you’d like:

-* 📥 Markdown export for GitHub
-* 🧠 Quiz based on this lab
-* ⏭️ Next lesson: *Set Shell Aliases and Startup Files*

-You're in full control of your shell environment now, Shahid — that’s the mark of a true Linux pro 🧑‍💻🔧🐚